glOchako/alx-pre_course/README.md

-I have updated the README
+I have succcessfully updated README